erroronline1/caro/readme.md

 #### todo purchase
 * split sql query for product search with or without vendor, not where vendor in (all) to possibly speed things up
-* does updating trading good=1 where id in (xxx,yyy) speed things up?

 * order only assigned units selecteable?